With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 4. Challenges and Levels

 Peer pressure can incite getting the best out of users.
 Fitness enthusiasts know that support from peers makes training more fun.
-It’s quite simple—it feels good to work out with a friend.
+It’s pretty simple—working out with a friend feels good.

-Appreneurs who understand the need for creating a strong and engaging fitness community introduce game-like challenges in their apps.
+Appreneurs who understand the need to create a solid, engaging fitness community introduce game-like challenges in their apps.

 A good example is Fitbit.
 The app offers social challenge participation between family and friends.
 The challenges help to support each other to reach fitness goals.
 The app’s leaderboard is exciting as it shows progress, and winners also get a trophy.